-The game is set on an unknown alien planet.
+The game was set on an unknown alien planet.
 Although the planet itself revolves around a sun-like star, the actual planet itself does not spin, meaning that the planet is composed of three distinct areas of light - roughly equivalent to daylight, dusk and night-time.
-In the game, these three areas will act as hub areas.
+In the game, these three areas would act as hub areas.
 The first and only environment that has been revealed so far is the city.

 Rumors of Cancellation and Delay

 Following E3 2011, where the game was shown behind closed doors and a trailer was released, Prey 2 disappeared for nine months.
 When most of the Prey 2 panels were cancelled at GDC 2012, some assumed that the game had been outright cancelled.

 On April 20, 2012 Bethesda sent out a press release stating that Prey 2 was still in development and had been delayed due to the fact that it didn't match Bethesda's quality standards.